Mechanical Engineering & Materials Science

 View Sections

-E37 MEMS 103 Computer-Aided Design — AutoCAD
+E37 MEMS 103 Computer Aided Design - AutoCAD

-AutoCAD is the most used two-dimensional drawing software for architectural and engineering production drawings.
+AutoCAD is the most used two-dimensional drawing software for Architectural and Engineering production drawings.
 Introduction to AutoCAD, title blocks, drawing setup, absolute and relative coordinates, drawing entities, layouts, drafting geometry, dimensioning, plotting drawings to scale, sectional and other special views, isometric pictorial views.
-Class work involves typical drawings from industry.
+Classwork involves typical drawings from industry.

 Credit 1 unit.
 EN: TU